1. Registration & Payment

 How many adult leaders is a church youth group required to bring?

-Note: Individuals wanting to serve as a “youth worker” during Momentum should be at least 21 years of age.
+• Note: Individuals wanting to serve as a “youth worker” during Momentum should be at least 21 years of age by January 1, 2026.
 If younger than 21, please contact registrar@buildmomentum.org to see if you might still qualify to serve as a “youth worker.”

 Can a student attend without a youth group?

-Unfortunately, the students will not be able to attend conference.
-It is required to have an adult youth worker from each church registered to attend conference to shepherd their own students.
-Not only is this for the purpose of spiritual accountability but also legal liability.
+Unfortunately, the student will not be able to attend conference.
+It is required to have an adult youth worker from each church registered to attend conference to mentor their own students.
+Not only is this for the purpose of spiritual accountability, but also legal liability.

 Is there any help for new groups attending Momentum?